presmerats/KLMM-project/doc/tasks.md

         ok- discretize sop values, sop trends, and ber error ok- review sxi values!
           ok- slope xi are quite small -> adapt slope discretization ranges

-pending:
+      - ask
+          ok- ask for the slope discretization
+            -> max and min slope given fixed w! -> done  linearly ok- ask for the error discretization (normalization or not?)
+NO

+        ok- renameRanges?
+            to min value, or max?, or median?
+            median: low + (max-low)/2

-        - use the seleccio as input data ok- first build
+        ko- use the seleccio as input data ok- first build
           - review NA's on x1

-        - ask
+            > which(is.na(df3$x1))
+            [1] 176169 176172 176793

+            [1] 45
+            [1] " which row is NA? "
+            [1] 1059 1062 1683
+            so look at:
+            45*16000+1059
+            45*16000+1062
+            45*16000+1683

+      ok- training-test set
           - only 100 for test and train? or 100 and 100? ~50
+            select similiar for training and testing..

-          - ask for the slope discretization
+          - how are the experiments mixed?
-            -> max and min slope given fixed w! -> done  linearly
-          - ask for the error discretization (normalization or not?)
+              custom
+              70 30 pero mirar que testing siguin similar

+          -> sample 70%30% 10 times -> also very good approach

+    ok- build the df for different values of w and d

+    ok- compute the error as in the paper

+ pending:

-          - model2
+    - naive bayes
-              fixed accuracy and increment delta
+        - review + train with df of each w-d combination
         - option ber discr
               avg de la key[sop config]
               key[sop] non observed -> put mean of all BER observed
-          - how are the experiments mixed?
-              custom
-              70 30 pero mirar que testing siguin similar

-        - renameRanges?
-        - rebuild dataset
-        - build the df for different values of w and d

-    - naive bayes -> review + train with df of each w-d combination
+        - review error for each w,d -> if not like the paper.. review test set configuration

-    - compute the error as in the paper
+    - comparison: and compare the values of the error with the paper

+    - plot for model1

+    - model2
+        fixed w (best one) and increment delta test that for diff d the error increases see if accuracy decreases, ERROR measure increases

-    - comparison
+    - plot for model2

     - svm implementation
     - svm optimization e,C,sigma other kernels...